 - In the Architecture session, I covered basic topics such as the CAP theorem.
 In Scylla, high availability is given preference over consistency.
-The design goals for Scylla were: High Availability, High Scalability, High Performance, Low Maintenance and being API-level compliant with Cassandra (and now DynamoDB).
+The design goals for Scylla were: High Availability, High Scalability, High Performance, Low Maintenance and being API-level compliant with Apache Cassandra (and now DynamoDB).
 I explained concepts such as Node, Keyspace, Consistency Level, Replication Factor, Gossip, Token Ranges, Cluster, Shards, vNodes and more.

 - Tomer Sandler, Scylla’s Technical Customer Success Manager, talked about Data Modeling and how to do it correctly in Scylla.
 In Scylla, as opposed to relational databases, the data model is based around the queries and not just around the domain entities.
 When creating the data model, we take into account both the conceptual data model and the application workflow: which queries will be performed by which users and how often.
 Tomer talked about Keyspaces, Tables, Partitions, the Clustering and Partition key, Datatypes and using drivers.